papannn/jagaad-technical-task/README.md

 # Time spent

-The time I spent to develop the core logic for this assignment is around 90 mins, I finished the core logic on this [commit message](https://github.com/papannn/jagaat-technical-task/commit/d6a5491c7e8e69040768a9a09784311d115036c8), after that I slow down my pace and start to refactor my code and writing unit test so the reviewer can easily review the code than before.
+The time I spent to develop the core logic for this assignment is around 90 mins, I finished the core logic on this [commit message](https://github.com/papannn/jagaat-technical-task/commit/d6a5491c7e8e69040768a9a09784311d115036c8), after that I slow down my pace and start to refactor my code, doing bug fixing and writing unit test so the reviewer can easily review the code than before.